Supernova-driven turbulent metal mixing in high redshift galactic disks: metallicity fluctuations in the interstellar medium and its imprints on metal poor stars in the Milky Way: Metal Mixing and Comparison to Observations of Metal Poor Stars

-As expected, the dispersion of Mg within a cooling mass is smaller for the low SFR model.
+As expected, the dispersion of (Mg) within a cooling mass is smaller for the low SFR model.
 When examining the morphology of the individual SNR in Figure \ref{fig:maps} it is clear that this happens because neighboring remnants in this model show significant overlap.
 This effect is compounded by the larger cooling radii of the remnants, caused by the lower mean density of the surrounding ISM.
 In contrast, the high SFR model, despite having a larger number of injected SNe at the same $\langle [\text{Fe}/\text{H}] \rangle$, shows a larger dispersion in the number of SNR that overlap at the chosen scale.
-Across the disk we see regions with no overlapping remnants while other regions show significant overlap between neighboring remnants.
+Across the disk, we see regions with no overlapping remnants, while other regions show significant overlap between neighboring remnants.
 This emanates by virtue of the fact that individual remnants in this model remain compact enough to be restricted to scales smaller than the disk scale height.
 As such, individual remnants sample a wide range of density scales and thus a corresponding wide range of cooling masses.

-\citet{Macias2018} argued that the abundances of [Mg/H] of stars with [Fe/H] $\lesssim -2$ could be consistent with enrichment from a single SN yielding $M_\text{Mg} = \SI{0.1}{M_\odot}$.
-Our results suggest that while it is unlikely, at the SFRs considered here, to form stars from gas that has been enriched by a single event, stars with enrichment by a few events are plausible at [Fe/H] $\lesssim -2$.
+\citet{Macias2018} argued that the abundances of [Mg/H] of stars with $[ \mathrm{Fe} / \mathrm{H} ] \lesssim -2$ could be consistent with enrichment from SN sites yielding $M_\text{Mg} = 0.1\,M_\odot$.
+Our results suggest that while it is unlikely (at the SFRs considered here) to form stars from gas that has been enriched by a single event, stars with enrichment by a few events are plausible at $\langle [\mathrm{Fe}/\mathrm{H}] \lesssim -2$.
 This is in broad agreement with the results of \cite{Welsh2021} who modelled the stochastic enrichment of metal poor stars by the first SNe and found the expected number of enriching first SNe to the most metal poor stars to be $N_{\rm SNe} = 5_{-3}^{+13}$.